SIDM Concerto: Compilation and Data Release of Self-interacting Dark Matter Zoom-in Simulations: Discussion

 There are several exciting areas for future simulation work related to SIDM Concerto.
 First, hydrodynamic resimulations of SIDM Concerto hosts are timely.
 In particular, baryonic effects including adiabatic contraction and supernova feedback can alter SIDM-only predictions, particularly for (sub)halos with large stellar-to-halo mass ratios (e.g., \citealt{Kaplinghat13116524,Sameie180109682,Robles190301469,Rose220614830}).
 In hydrodynamic simulations, the joint impact of baryonic physics and SIDM on halo profiles depends on the details of the feedback prescription (e.g., \citealt{Robles170607514,Straight250116602}).
 Thus, it will be important to identify the degenerate and distinct signatures of SIDM and baryonic physics by simulating SIDM models in a wide range of feedback scenarios (e.g., building on \citealt{Burger210807358}).

 Another natural extension is to include central galaxy potentials at each mass scale (e.g., following \citealt{Wang240801487}, who applied this method to the CDM Symphony MW suite).
-The impact of tidal stripping due to the central potential will vary over our host mass range since the mass of the central galaxy and its mass ratio relative to the host vary as a function of host halo mass~\citep{Wechsler180403097}.
+The impact of tidal stripping due to the central potential will vary over our host-mass range since the mass of the central galaxy and its mass ratio relative to the host vary as a function of host halo mass~\citep{Wechsler180403097}.
 In SIDM, we expect the central potential to enhance the disruption of cored subhalos (e.g., \citealt{Robles190301469}), while core-collapsed subhalos are likely more resilient to tidal disruption.

 In parallel, it will be important to continue scrutinizing SIDM scattering algorithms and simulation analysis tools.
 While our SIDM implementation has been validated using controlled simulations~\citep{Yang220503392}, energy conservation for subhalos in the deep core-collapse phase remains challenging due to artificial heating~\citep{Fischer240300739,Zhang240919493}.
-Since this effect delays core collapse, our SIDM predictions likely \emph{underestimate} the core-collapsed population.
-We plan to resimulate some of the SIDM Concerto systems with different gravity solvers, scattering algorithms, and analysis tools to asses these systematic modeling uncertainties.
+Since this effect delays core collapse, our SIDM predictions likely underestimate the core-collapsed population.
+We plan to resimulate some of the SIDM Concerto systems with different gravity solvers, scattering algorithms, and analysis tools to assess these systematic modeling uncertainties.
 In terms of analysis tools, we have estimated uncertainties in our subhalo population results by comparing our \textsc{RCT} results to \textsc{Symfind} in Appendix~\ref{sec:symfind}.
-Following the recommendations in Kong et al.\ (in preparation), future SIDM Concerto analyses can combine the strengths of \textsc{RCT} and \textsc{Symfind} for tracking subhalos in different stages of gravothermal evolution.
-We emphasize that our main results related to internal halo structure (e.g., the turnover in the core-collapsed fraction at low $V_{\mathrm{peak}}$) hold for isolated halos as well as subhalos, lending confidence to our conclusions.
+Following the recommendations in \cite{Kong250709799}, future SIDM Concerto analyses can combine the strengths of \textsc{RCT} and \textsc{Symfind} to more accurately track subhalos in different stages of gravothermal evolution.
+Nonetheless, we emphasize that our main results related to internal halo structure (e.g., the turnover in the core-collapsed fraction at low $V_{\mathrm{peak}}$) hold for isolated halos as well as subhalos, which lends confidence to our conclusions.